Samuel Okwaraji: International career

-Sam Okwaraji aspired to become Nigeria's Michel Platini and brazilian Falcao who were both his soccer role models.
-At fc ULM he was able to play regularly.
-It was at that time that he started writing many letters to the Nigerian Football Association urging them to try him.
+Okwaraji aspired to become Nigeria's Michel Platini and Brazilian Falcao who were both his soccer role models.
+At FC ULM he played regularly.
+It was at that time that he started writing letters to the Nigerian Football Association urging them to try him.
 None were answered until the Nigeria Football Association chairman, John Obakpolor, agreed with the coaches Manfred Höner and Paul Hamilton to bring him into the training camp when the Nigerian national team was on a tour in West Germany.

 He started training with the national team on Monday, 5 days later (Saturday) he was in the starting eleven against Algeria for an Olympic qualifier, and was the subject of favourable newspaper reports.
 He later started in all of Nigeria's matches.

 He went on to play for the national team at the 1988 Africa Cup of Nations in Morocco, playing a key role throughout Nigeria's run to the final.
 He scored one of the fastest goals in the history of the championship against the Indomitable Lions of Cameroon.

 He played until the final match, where the Eagles lost to their perennial rivals Cameroon by 0 to 1.
 Okwaraji, who made the Green Eagles squad in 1988 at the African Nations Cup in Morocco, scored one of the fastest goals in the history of African football against Nigeria's perennial rivals, the Indomitable Lions of Cameroon, and was twice named man of the match.

 He also went to the 1988 Olympics in Seoul, though Nigeria disappointed.
 Okwaraji remained central to the squad as it began the process of building towards their ultimate aim of a place at the 1990 World Cup.
 He was a key player as the campaign drew towards its conclusion and that fateful match with Angola.